esm-tools/pymor_workshop/exercises/aux_files.md

 correction to your output data, which is different for each timestep and cannot be expressed purely mathematically (you would use custom `script://` step for that case).

-First, you'll create a text file with simple integers, one per line, counting up to 120
+First, you'll create a text file with simple integers, one per line, counting up to 120.
+That is going to represent values of the increasing linear trend.

 <details>
   <summary>Solution</summary>